claudiatsai/SyriaTel_Customers_Report/README.md

 - Check if any missing values and convert boolean columns data into binary data
 - Use Logistics Regression as baseline model
-- Use SMOTE to improve the performance of imbalanced dataset
+- Use SMOTEC to improve the performance of imbalanced dataset
 - Use different types of models to evaluate
 - Choose the best model and tune the parameters
 - Use final model to identify customer churn